NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 The mission of Metrics Reloaded is to guide researchers in the selection of appropriate performance metrics for biomedical image analysis problems, as well as provide a comprehensive online resource for metric-related information and pitfalls

-Tags: Bioimage Analysis, Image Segmentation, Machine Learning
+Tags: Bioimage Analysis, Quality Control

 Content type: Website, Collection